yoavdror08/edu-java/src/main/java/com/shaharyi/corona/recursive/README.md

 ## Task 2
 Output: All infected starting at input, ordered by time of infection
 ## Task 3
-Output: Location of patient 1
+Output: Location of patient zero (containing 1)